laure-sterne/laure-sterne/README.md

 - By email with laure.sterne@gmail.com

 #### 💛 More about me
-Multipurpose and curious, I learn quickly and I appreciate expanding my skills!
+Multipurpose and curious, I learn quickly and I appreciate expanding my knowledge!
-Indeed, after a Bachelor's Degree in Publishing and a 3rd year in Digital Project Manager Bachelor, I moved into the developement in order to obtain plural skills 😁
+Indeed, after a Bachelor's Degree in Publishing and a 3rd year in Digital Project Manager Bachelor, I moved into the developement because I like the creative side of this domain 😁
 Thus, I wish to become **a fullstack developer or mobile developer** and ideally work in a company where I can be versatile and learn every day 🤩